GermanViter/geeSave/README.md

 - Make sure `rsync` and `tar` are installed and available in your PATH.
 - Check the log file (see `LOGS` variable in the script) for detailed error information.

----

-## Changes made to README

-- Replaced inconsistent project name (`FileSaveProject`) with `geeSave` where appropriate.
-- Fixed typos and unclosed code blocks.
-- Added installation instructions for the .deb release (download + dpkg) and a note to fix dependencies with `sudo apt-get install -f`.
-- Clarified usage examples and the cleanup behavior.

----

-If you'd like, I can also:
-- Update the script to consistently print the installed command name after installation (useful when packaging), or
-- Update packaging metadata so the executable is installed to `/usr/local/bin/geeSave`.

-Tell me which branch to commit to and confirm (or edit) the commit message and I'll apply the change.